-These are some considerations suggested to me by a recent conversation I had with a colleague architect, concerning the reception of the concept of space in architecture, before the modern epoch.
-I hope it can contribute to avoiding some possible misinterpretations, where, in a previous article — Concepts of Space in Vitruvius — I spoke about the possibility to interpret space (spatium) in a three-dimensional sense, in connection with a couple of passages in Vitruvius’s De Architectura.
-This question is more subtle than it may appear, and it deserves further elucidation, especially for those interested in the relation between space and architecture, and, more broadly, for those interested in the interpretation of the concepts of space in different epochs.
+These considerations arose from a recent conversation I had with a colleague architect about the reception of the concept of space in architecture before the modern epoch.
+I hope they can help avoid possible misinterpretations where, in a previous article — Concepts of Space in Vitruvius —, I discussed the possibility of interpreting space (spatium) in a three-dimensional sense in relation to certain passages in Vitruvius’s De Architectura.
+Yet this question is more subtle than it may appear, and it deserves further elucidation, especially for those interested in the relation between space and architecture, and more broadly, in the interpretation of space across different epochs.

 space has nothing to do with perception.
 We perceive places and the objects, or bodies in them; we do not perceive space, which we can only imagine, as an abstract, immersive frame of reference

-One question is what we have before our eyes, another question is to attribute a certain meaning to what is before our eyes (or, in the case of space, to what is not even before our eyes).
-In this regard — i.e., what is before our eyes, which is different from attributing a certain meaning to it — it comes to my mind a passage from the book Investigations, by the American theoretical biologist and complex system researcher Stuart Kaufmann; in that book, he reports a curious episode, concerning the Spanish conquest of the Americas: no response at all was given to early Spanish ships invasion in the Caribbean by native inhabitants, because ‘the ships were not seen — there was no concept for them.’
-[9]
+One question concerns what we have before our eyes; another concerns the attribution of meaning to what is before our eyes (or, in the case of space, to what is not even visible).
+In this regard—what is given to perception, as distinct from the meaning attributed to it—I am reminded of a passage in Investigations, by the American theoretical biologist and complex systems researcher Stuart Kauffman.
+He recounts a curious episode from the Spanish conquest of the Americas: the native inhabitants gave no response to the arrival of the first Spanish ships in the Caribbean, because ‘the ships were not seen — there was no concept for them.’[9]

 Notes